Interview with Silvano Fiato | Tattoo Realism | Italy 10/05/2021

 A: My evolution was actually a revolution!
 I completely changed my manner of working, both in a technical and conceptual way.
 As I said, I always look for improvement and this has a huge impact on what I do.
 I’m not sure on how long has it been since my first client, it was maybe twenty years ago!

-Q: Even though, tattooing is a "service" job, I think artists who are specialised in one style, they have a special connection with the style from technical and creative aspect.
-Do you try to add a bit of a personal vibe each time you tattoo someone?
+Q: Do you try to add a personal vibe each time you tattoo someone?
 It could be a suggestion for a background or the whole design.

-A: I try to do better everyday and that requires me an open mind.
-It happens to me to create a design for a customer who I haven’t met (usually this happens with foreigners) and to get to know him only at the first session day.
+A: I try to do better everyday and that requires an open mind.
+It happens to create a design for a customer who I haven’t met (usually this happens with foreigners) and to get to know him only at the first session day.
 Emails are the only way we have to exchange ideas on the tattoo design, that’s a quite cold manner to communicate and it doesn’t allow me to have a complete understanding of that person.
-That’s why sometimes it happens that I completely change my project when I finally meet my client, because on an hempatic level he transmitted me different emotions.
+That’s why sometimes it happens that I completely change my project when I finally meet my client.

-Q: I can't pick a favorite because each time I see a new tattoo you did, it's like I'm choosing between the best of the best.
-But I must say, that the baroque sleeve is one of my favorite, I think yours too.
-Ha!
-Art, class, baroque, magic, beauty!!
+Q: I can't pick a favorite because each time I see a new tattoo, it's like I'm choosing between the best of the best.
+But I must say, the french revolution tattoo is amazing!
 Who was the main creator of that masterpiece?

-A: The French Revolution leg is by far one of my favorite works, not for what concern the technique since today I am at a higher lever, but just because the customer gave me total “carte Blanche” so I could express myself completely!
+A: The French Revolution leg is by far one of my favorite works, the customer gave me total “carte Blanche” so I could express myself completely!
 Besides he is a dear friend of mine, so it’s a piece I will always love!
 My absolute favorite piece?
 Is the one I haven’t made yet.

 Q: I bet Italy it's an inspiration on itself.
 Beautiful country, I've been there couple of times, and every time, I feel like I'm in fairy tale.
 Style and culture everywhere.
 I see some of that in your art too.
-Do you have like a dream piece in your mind that you wish you have the client and put all that on skin?
+Do you have like a dream piece in your mind?
 I think of Italian monuments, sculptures and warrior's glory!

 A: I agree with you, Italy is such a wonderful country, full of art in every corner, it’s really inspiring for me!
 I love wandering around and finding art in places you’d never think of.
 By the way I see art in almost everything in life.
-When it comes to design a tattoo, to be honest, I always try to follow my customer’s directions and I add my personal representation of what they ask, adding a part of my country, of my culture.
-But that’s quite spontaneous since it’s part of my cultural heritage.
+When it comes to design a tattoo, to be honest, I always try to follow my customer’s directions and add my personal vibe to it.

 Q: If I had your talent, I guess I would try to publish an illustrated book with interesting characters and thought-provoking storylines.
-Have you ever thought about something like that?
+Have you ever thought about it?

 A: Well, yes!
 Actually I’d like to do so many things.
 If I only had enough time!
-I love cooking, photography, over all painting.
+I love cooking, photography and painting.
 To publish an illustrated book could be one of those things I’d love to do.
 Who knows, maybe someday.

-I try to keep up with new trends, I do use procreate since it speeds up my work a lot.
-I welcome innovations, I think it’s useful using them because sticking to a way of working doesn't brings any growth.
+A: I try to keep up with new trends, I do use procreate since it speeds up my work a lot.
+I welcome innovations, sticking to a way of working doesn't bring any growth.

-A: When I created the “Interactive Tattoo Seminar”, a huge international seminar open to professional tattoo artists, I wanted to teach only everything I knew but also what other incredibles artists could share.
-I wanted to give seminarians other points of view.
-I think that’s the best way of learning, different techniques can all be true, everyone has to find his personal one.
-Also, I learnt a lot from other artists, sharing knowledge is great, and brings human beings to evoke.
+A: When I created the “Interactive Tattoo Seminar”, a huge international seminar open to professional tattoo artists.
+I wanted to teach only everything I knew but also what other incredibles artists could share.
+I think that’s the best way of learning, different techniques, everyone has to find their personal one.
+Also, I learnt a lot from other artists, sharing knowledge is great.

 Q: Numerous conventions, awards...
 How much the respect from the clients and the other artists keeps you motivated to push even further?
 Do you have any favorite award?

 A: Yes, I won lots of conventions, first places and other awards.
 To be honest currently I don’t give them much credit.
 Back in the days, I used to go looking for visibility, to get myself a name in order to become popular.
 Winning was, of course, a huge personal satisfaction!
-After all these years, I tell you, my greatest reward is the happiness of my customers, and I think it’s easier to reach it when I work in my studio rather than in a crowded convention.
+After all these years, I tell you, my greatest reward is the happiness of my customers.
 By the way, there’s an award I won a couple of years ago that keeps giving me satisfaction, I’m referring to the award of MACRO museum in Rome as a “contemporary artist”.
 For me it was a milestone of my career, I overcome all the taboos, being among those tattoo artists recognized from a museum was one of my biggest purpose.
 I’m incredibly happy I achieved it.

 WOW, THAT IS SO COOL!
 Congratulations Silvano!!
 You Deserve It!